 This book is engaging and wide ranging.
 Many ideas jump out on issues ranging from class, work, education, and culture.
 Crawford argues something essential is missing in our culture.
 We've lost our ability to do and make.
 Consumer culture has pushed on in this direction.
 He points out several times that the newest Mercedes models come without a dipstick and this serves as a metaphor from our disassociation with doing.
 He writes about the customer service representatives who serve as the interface between the people who do the work and the consumer.
 We no longer even go into the shop where our cars are fixed.
 We are that far removed from fixing and making.
 Yet this work of fixing and making is often more intellectually challenging than much white collar work.
 His book also presents a full throated challenge to consumer culture and our society's values.

 Marketers realize that something essential has been lost and that we like to "make" things.
-The mall based build a bear phenomenon of several years ago was a whisper in that direction even though the "building" consisted only of picking several options on a computer screen before the store built the bear.
-This displaced agency, as Crawford calls it, perhaps is a whisper in the right directions as marketers perhaps are realizing that it is, "not the product but the practice that is really attractive."
+The mall-based build a bear phenomenon of several years ago was a whisper in that direction even though the "building" consisted only of picking several options on a computer screen before the store built the bear.
+Yet, this "displaced agency", as Crawford calls it, moves us the right directions as marketers perhaps are realizing that it is, "not the product but the practice that is really attractive."
 When Betty Crocker Inc. invented the cake mix in the 1950's, it realized that the mix would sell far better if they let the baker feel they had some agency, some control.
 Thus, the baker still had to crack an egg into the mix.

 Crawford argues convincingly that people like and want agency.
 We want to be useful.
 We don't want to feel like cogs in a machine.
 When Henry Ford introduced the assembly line into his car factory, only 1 in 9 workers brought into his factory to work stayed.
 This lack of feeling useful and of having a useful skill meant something to men raised in the 19th century.
 To keep his workers, Ford had to double wages.
 Then he and other industrialists promoted credit and a consumerist mindset in his workers via the installment plan.
 It worked and this was a transition moment in our history and in our society's relation to work.
 Workers eventually became habituated to the assembly line.
 "Apparently," Crawford writes, " it inspires revulsion only if one is acquainted with more satisfying modes of work."
 A century later, we are at an impasse.
 Schools aren't helping us out of this box we've put ourselves into.
 For instance, in math problem sets where the chapter is about "systems of two equations with two unknowns", the student knows exactly what methods to use.
 "In such a constrained situation, the pertinent context in which to view the problem has already been determined."
 It is the perfect assembly line metaphor.
 The problem is framed for us.
 We just have to use the right predetermined "tool" to solve it.

 In response to the assembly line a hundred years ago, the Arts and Crafts movement was born.
 An aesthetic of craft was a response against the machine age.
 The Maker Movement shares this response.
 It promotes constructivist thinking.
 It wants students actively making.
-However, I feel that in most schools, the Maker Spaces are on the side.
+However, I feel that in most schools, the Maker Spaces are peripheral.
 They are almost dilettantish spaces.
-They are not central, they are peripheral.
 We use these spaces a little bit here and there.
 But that's it.
 How do we shift the Maker Movement from the margins to the center?

 The Maker Movement and Design Thinking don't advocate for themselves in this moral sense.
 They promote themselves more via a practical sense/ "this is where the jobs will be" rationale.
 Yet for me, it is this moral sense and its potential for creating un-alienated happy people who aren't trying to fill the void left by soulless jobs through mass-consumption, food, status-seeking, drugs, alcohol and sex that excites me.
 I wasn't able to articulate that before.